 However, occasionally contractors include drywall bulkhead in a home for a purely cosmetic reason.
 In that scenario, you’d be free to remove it if you wish.

 If you’re planning to take out your bulkhead, always check with your contractor first to confirm if there’s anything inside.

 Finally, the last non-stacked design option to fill in that empty wall area is using multi-panel doors.

 At Deslaurier, you can purchase a multi-panel cabinet door style, which is sectioned off by a rail to look like the two doors, when in fact it’s actually a single door.

 Multi-panel doors are a more budget-friendly alternative to stacked cabinets, with all the look and less of the cost.

 The only catch is that it’s not guaranteed that your multi-panel doors will reach the ceiling on their own.
 Deslaurier’s max height for upper cabinets is 41 inches.
 So, depending on your ceiling height, stacked cabinet lookalikes still may not reach the ceiling unless you add crown moulding and/or bulkhead.

 Are you ready to hit the drawing board?

-Schedule a no-obligation consultation with one of our award-winning kitchen designers in Jupiter, FL!
+Schedule a no-obligation consultation with one of our award-winning kitchen designers!
 We love helping homeowners renovate and build customized spaces of quality and distinction.